 Our charter also authorizes our Board of Directors, without stockholder approval, to designate and issue one or more classes or series of Preferred Stock in addition to the Series A Preferred Stock offered in this offering (including equity or debt securities convertible into Preferred Stock) and to set or change the voting powers, conversion or other rights, preferences, restrictions, limitations as to dividends or other distributions and qualifications or terms or conditions of redemption of each class or series of shares so issued.
 If any additional Preferred Stock is publicly offered, the terms and conditions of such preferred stock (including any equity or debt securities convertible into Preferred Stock) will be set forth in a registration statement registering the issuance of such preferred stock or equity or debt securities convertible into Preferred Stock.
-Because our Board of Directors has the power to establish the preferences and rights of each class or series of Preferred Stock, it may afford the holders of any series or class of Preferred Stock or equity or debt securities convertible into Preferred Stock.
-Because our Board of Directors has the power to establish the preferences and rights of holders of Common Stock or the Series A Preferred Stock.
-If we ever create and issue additional Preferred Stock or equity or debt securities convertible into Preferred Stock or the Series A Preferred Stock.
-If we ever create and issue additional Preferred Stock and our Series A Preferred Stock.
-Further, holders of Preferred Stock are normally entitled to receive a preference payment of distributions on our Common Stock and our Series A Preferred Stock.
-Further, holders of our Common Stock, likely reducing the amount the holders of our Common Stock would otherwise receive upon such an occurrence.
-In addition, under certain circumstances, the issuance of additional Preferred Stock may delay, prevent, render more difficult or tend to discourage, a merger, tender offer, or proxy contest, the assumption of control
+Because our Board of Directors has the power to establish the preferences and rights of each class or series of Preferred Stock, it may afford the holders of any series or class of Preferred Stock or equity or debt securities convertible into Preferred Stock or the rights of holders of Common Stock or the Series A Preferred Stock.
+If we ever create and issue additional Preferred Stock, preferred Stock and our Series A Preferred Stock.
+Such new outstanding Preferred Stock would reduce the amount of funds available for the payment of distributions on our Common Stock and our Series A Preferred Stock.
+Further, holders of Preferred Stock, likely reducing the amount the holders of our Common Stock would otherwise receive upon such an occurrence.
+In addition, under certain circumstances, the issuance of additional Preferred Stock of our securities, or the removal of incumbent management.